BrandonGatewood/sneakahs/README.md

-# Sneakahs Web App
+# Sneakahs
-A one stop shop to view buy and sell prices of sneakers from StockX and Goat.
+A one stop shop web app to view the buy and sell prices of sneakers from StockX and Goat.
 More marketplaces will be added in the future.

 # Icons
 sneaker icon